Shredrox/2D-Planetary-System-Simulation/README.md

 It can visualize 2D custom solar systems and planets, created by the user, with orbit animations.

 # Installation
+* Download PlanetarySystemSetup.msi and setup.exe from the latest release
 * Run setup.exe
 * Choose installation folder
 * Finish the installation